 - Composting at Home: What, Why, and How to Compost

-Creating summer arts, crafts, and activities is a great way to celebrate the rebirth of light and the summer season.
-Here are a few summer art and craft ideas to get you started:
+Creating summer arts and crafts projects is a great way to celebrate the rebirth of light and the arrival of summer.
+Here are several excellent summer art and craft ideas perfect for making on the solstice to get you started:

-- Create magnets, necklaces, or keychain charms with cute fingerprint suns.
+- Create magnets, necklaces, or keychain charms with cute fingerprint suns, butterflies, flowers, and other summer symbols.

 - Make a butterfly tree or some Monarch butterfly peg dolls.